arpankanwer/portfolio/ReadMe.md

 ![Birarpanjot Singh](github_images/portfolio_photo.png)

 Welcome to my portfolio!
-I'm Arpan Kanwer, a passionate developer dedicated to crafting exceptional digital experiences.
+I'm Birarpanjot Singh, a passionate developer dedicated to crafting exceptional digital experiences.
 I specialize in building user-friendly and visually appealing web and mobile applications.
 With a keen eye for detail and a commitment to clean code, I strive to deliver high-quality solutions that exceed expectations.

 ## About Me